121 Market Street,

 1 person favorited this theater

 The Palace Theatre is located on Market Street in Passaic.
-It has a fairly large exterior, and the theater name is still visible at the top of the facade.
+It has a fairly large exterior, and the theatre name is still visible at the top of the facade.

-It opened in 1925, and by the 1950’s it was playing sub-run double features.
+It opened on October 13, 1922 on the site of a previous Palace Theatre which had been destroyed by fire.
+By the 1950’s it was playing sub-run double features.
 In the mid-1960’s, it became a church, while still playing Spanish movies.
 They also had a weekly bingo night.
 In the 1970’s, it became a full-time gospel church, and seemed to be very popular.
 At that time, they still had the original marquee, and I can remember lots of neon, although I never saw it lit.

 The church moved out, and the building sat abandoned for many years.
 We were able to finally see the interior in the mid-1990’s when they were gutting it.
 There looked to be extensive water damage, and one entire wall was completely stripped of plaster and was down to the bare cinder blocks.
 The projection booth was still intact, and we found a pair of 1956-vintage SuperScope lens attachments, as well as original 1953 film leader from a 3-D print of Columbia’s “Man in the Dark”.
 On one side of the proscenium, there was a huge neon clock with the Palace Theatre name across the top.